ctdk/goiardi/docs/features/persistence.rst

 It should go without saying that these options don't do much if you aren't using one of the SQL backends.

+Of the two databases available, PostgreSQL is the better supported and recommended configuration.
+MySQL still works, of course, but it can't take advantage of some of the very helpful Postgres features.

 MySQL mode
 ----------

-Goiardi can now use MySQL to store its data, instead of keeping all its data in memory (and optionally freezing its data to disk for persistence).
+Goiardi can use MySQL to store its data, instead of keeping all its data in memory (and optionally freezing its data to disk for persistence).

 If you want to use MySQL, you (unsurprisingly) need a MySQL installation that goiardi can access.
 This document assumes that you are able to install, configure, and run MySQL.